Jensbeltman/CharucoBoardToSVG/README.md

 # CharucoBoardToSVG
 Python Script to generate svg files of specified charuco boards using OpenCV and draw swg

-Run CharucoBoard.py with -h for input information
+Run CharucoBoard.py an type in the requested information

-Need svgwrite to work
+Needs svgwrite to work